MichaelSalata/compare-my-biometrics/development-log.md

 - [ ] add example data
 - [ ] tell user about date range for example data
 - [ ] tell user about Partitioning in DBT

+- [ ] instruct user on running the gather_tokens script in the hardcoded location
+- [ ] tell user to put their google credentials in xyz location
+	- What is this used for?
+		- point to Terraform IaC
+		- point to DBT transformations

 ## STRETCH Goals